 When a dog starves itself, its body goes through a number of changes.
 First, the dog's metabolism slows down in an attempt to conserve energy.
 This means that the dog's body will burn calories more slowly and use them more efficiently.
 The dog will also lose muscle mass and fat reserves.
 As the dog's body breaks down its own tissue for energy, it will also be breaking down organs and systems.
 Eventually, the dog's body will start to shut down and the dog will die.

-Learn More: Can rabbits freeze to death?
+Learn More: Will a cat starve itself to death?

 Can a dog be revived after starving itself to death?

 It is possible to revive a dog after it has starved itself to death, but it is extremely difficult and often unsuccessful.
 If the dog has been without food for more than a week, its chances of survival are very low. revived dog will be weak and will need intensive care and feeding.
 When attempting to revive a dog, it is important to seek professional help as soon as possible.
 The earlier the dog is given medical attention, the greater the chance of success.

 Learn More: Can cats freeze to death outside?